Text last updated 2 September 2017

 These chemicals induce euphoria and reduce inhibitions to such an extent that the user may be unaware of who they’re having sex with, or whether that sex is safe.

-The risks are obvious but reliable statistics are not available.
+The risks are obvious but reliable statistics are only just becoming available.
 One London sexual-health clinic estimate that 3,000 gay men who use recreational drugs in sexual contexts attend their clinic each month.

 A study commissioned by three south London boroughs in 2014 found that three out of four gay men who had attended chemsex parties had engaged in unprotected sex, with a potentially high risk of passing on the HIV virus.